Local government elected members

 The Authority sets remuneration for elected positions in individual local authorities, and sets the rules for reimbursement of costs met by members in undertaking their duties.

-The following determination amends the above principal determination:
+The following determinations amend the above principal determination:

 The Local Government Members (Temporary Reduction—COVID-19) Determination 2020 was notified in the New Zealand Gazette on 18 June 2020.
 It reduces the remuneration for certain local government elected members whose remuneration is over $100,000 per annum as shown in the principal determination above.
 This determination applies from 9 July 2020 and expires on 6 January 2021.